 A stream of new blocks that are being generated on the Ethereum network in real time.
 It provides the perfect opportunity for traders to source trading signals from the Ethereum network.

 A stream of changes in the EVM state when a new block is mined.
 The stream includes the results of eth_call and other RPC requests provided by users, and is restricted based on the number of calls.

-bloXroute has growing suite of transaction fee services that provide insights into the complete lifecycle of a transaction, from estimating and optimizing gas fees to monitoring Ethereum network status in real time.
+bloXroute has growing suite of transaction fee services that provide insights into the complete lifecycle of a transaction, like monitoring Ethereum network status in real time.

-This endpoint allows you to send a transaction and have the BDN monitor it till it is executed. the BDN monitor the Ethereum TxPool to make sure the transaction is not being dropped.
+This endpoint allows the BDN to monitor users' sent transactions (in the Ethereum TxPool) until they are executed, ensuring they are not dropped.
 Transactions can be dropped due to congestion (i.e., a surge of new transactions), mempool manipulation attacks, fluctuations in the gas fee needed to remain in the mempool, or a combination of all the above.
-If the system identifies that the transaction was drooped from the TxPool it will resubmit the transaction.
+If the system identifies that the transaction was drooped from the TxPool, then it will resubmit the transaction.

 This feature allows dynamic fee adjustment, meaning users can replace their transactions with a transaction at the same nonce with a higher gas fee.
 The higher fee can help "unstick" transactions that are blocking your wallet from sending more, and also increase the transaction’s chances of being mined sooner.
 This enables traders to win during “race scenarios” where speed is critical.

 bloXroute can integrate with infrastructure providers, such as node as a service providers, to offer their users access to bloXroute's high speed network.